guthlb/Comparitive-Analysis-of-Hybrid-ML-and-DL-models-for-Medical-Image-Classification/README.md

 # Linux/macOS
 python3 -m venv venv
 source venv/bin/activate
 # Windows
 python -m venv venv
 venv\Scripts\activate

 #3.
-DOWNLOAD ALL THE REQUIRED PACKAGES BY RUNNING:
+Download all the required packages by running:
 pip install -r requirements.txt

 #4.
-YOU CAN RUN THE NOTEBOOKS OR SCRIPTS FOR TRAINING AND ANALYSIS.
-# For example, open and run the desired .ipynb file in Jupyter Notebook, or use:
+Open and run the desired .ipynb file in Jupyter Notebook, or use:
 jupyter notebook

-# For GPU acceleration, you may also use Kaggle Notebook or Google Colab by uploading the code and data.
+# For GPU acceleration, you use Kaggle Notebook or Google Colab by uploading the code and data.